Australia's 10 Highest Peaks in Winter

 Any other costs not listed under Inclusions

-While you do not need to be an elite athlete to take part, the day is physical and you will be walking for up to 6 hours on snow shoes while carrying a light day pack containing your lunch, drinks, camera equipment and spare clothing (around 5kg).
+This is a physically demanding adventure.
+While you do not need to be an elite athlete to take part, you should have good fitness and be able to carry a 20 kg pack for 3 to 4 hours.
 There is no age restriction but Andrew Lock Adventures reserves the right to decline participation to anyone who we feel may be at undue risk due to health or fitness issues.
-If you have any concerns about your ability to undertake the trip please contact Andrew Lock Adventures and/or your doctor.
+If you have any concerns about your ability to undertake the course please contact Andrew Lock Adventures and/or your doctor.

 Clothing and Equipment

 You must bring the correct clothing and equipment.
-The correct boots are essential for this course.
-You can download the required Clothing and Equipment list specific to this course at the bottom of this page.
+The correct boots are essential for this adventure.
+You can download the required Clothing and Equipment list specific to this trip at the bottom of this page.
 Please review the list and contact us if you have any questions.
 The clothing and equipment list provides additional information about retail outlets that rent out alpine camping equipment.

 National Parks Permits and Insurance

 The course is run in conjunction with K7 Adventures which has the required National Parks and Wildlife Service permits and liability insurances.
 However these do not cover you for accident or injury and you should have your own travel/medical insurance.